Complexity and curvature of pairs of Burch modules and ideals: Introduction

 \begin{example} \begin{enumerate}[\rm (1)] \item For a submodule $M$ of an $R$-module $L$, if $\m M \neq 0$, then $\m M$ is a Burch submodule of $L$, see \cite[Ex.~3.4]{DK23}.
-Moreover, a non-zero ideal $I$ of the form $\fa\m$ (for some ideal $\fa$) is a Burch ideal.
-In particular, if $\m^n\neq 0$ for some $n\ge 1$, then $\m^n$ is an $\m$-primary Burch ideal. \item It follows from \eqref{ex1.1.1} and \cite[Lem.~5.2]{DK23} that Ulrich modules of dimension 1 are Burch. \item If $M$ is Burch, then so is $M\oplus X$ for any $R$-module $X$. \item Under some mild conditions on $R$, it is shown in \cite[Prop.~4.6]{GS24} that every integrally closed ideal $I$ such that $\depth(R/I) = 0$ is Burch; in particular, $\m$-primary integrally closed ideals are Burch ideals. \item If $R$ is of prime characteristic $p$, $F$-finite, and $\depth(R)=1$, then the $e$-th Frobenius pushforward $\up{e}{R}$ is Burch for all $e\gg 0$, see \cite[2.4.(vi)]{CDKMS}.
+So a non-zero ideal $I$ of the form $\fa\m$ (for some ideal $\fa$) is a Burch ideal.
+In particular, if $\m^n\neq 0$ for some $n\ge 1$, then $\m^n$ is an $\m$-primary Burch ideal. \item It follows from \eqref{ex1.1.1} and \cite[Lem.~5.2]{DK23} that Ulrich modules of dimension 1 are Burch. \item For two $R$-modules $M$ and $N$, the direct sum $M\oplus N$ is Burch \iff at least one of $M$ or $N$ is Burch.
+Since $k^{\oplus \mu(\m)} \cong \m/\m^2 = \m(R/\m^2)$, in view of \eqref{ex1.1.1}, we conclude that $k$ is a Burch $R$-module. \item Under some mild conditions on $R$, it is shown in \cite[Prop.~4.6]{GS24} that every integrally closed ideal $I$ such that $\depth(R/I) = 0$ is Burch; in particular, $\m$-primary integrally closed ideals are Burch ideals. \item If $R$ is of prime characteristic $p$, $F$-finite, and $\depth(R)=1$, then the $e$-th Frobenius pushforward $\up{e}{R}$ is Burch for all $e\gg 0$, see \cite[2.4.(vi)]{CDKMS}.
 Recall that $\up{e}{R}$ denotes the $R$-module whose underlying abelian group is $R$, and the $R$-action on $\up{e}{R}$ is given by $r \cdot x=r^{p^e}x$ for $r\in R$ and $x\in \up{e}{R}$. \end{enumerate} \end{example}

-Burch ideals and modules possess several nice homological properties.
-For instance, they are strong test modules that detect finite homological dimensions via finite vanishing of Ext or Tor (\cite[p.~946, Thm.~5.(ii)]{burch}; \cite[Prop.~3.16]{DK23}).
-They characterize regular, complete intersection, Gorenstein, and CM local rings in terms of the corresponding homological dimensions (\cite[p.~947, Cor.~1.(ii)]{burch}; \cite[Cor.~3.19]{DK23}; \cite[Thms.~1.1 and 5.1.(6)]{GS24}).
-They also satisfy the Huneke–Wiegand conjecture over Gorenstein rings \cite[Thm.~1.2]{CDKMS}.
+Burch ideals and modules possess several remarkable homological properties.
+For instance, they are strong test modules that detect finite homological dimensions via finite vanishing of Ext or Tor (cf.~\cite[p.~946, Thm.~5.(ii)]{burch}, \cite[Prop.~3.16]{DK23} and \cite[Thm.~5.3]{GS24}).
+They also characterize regular, complete intersection, Gorenstein, and CM (Cohen--Macaulay) local rings in terms of the corresponding homological dimensions (\cite[p.~947, Cor.~1.(ii)]{burch}; \cite[Cor.~3.19]{DK23}; \cite[Thms.~1.1 and 5.1.(6)]{GS24}).
+Furthermore, over Gorenstein rings, they satisfy the Huneke--Wiegand conjecture \cite[Thm.~1.2]{CDKMS}.